 - Fosters a sense of pride and respect in themselves

-- Provides a new friend to share interests, time, and companionship
+- Provides a new friend to share interests, time, and companionship with

-For the family caregiver
+For the family care partner

 - Assists in keeping the family member at home longer